Czapski Palace: Today

 In the courtyard before the Palace stands a copy of Andrea del Verrocchio's equestrian statue of the Venetian condottiere Bartolomeo Colleoni.

 In the south annex to the Palace, facing directly onto Krakowskie Przedmieście, a large second-floor room, the Chopin Family Parlor (Salonik Chopinów), features period furniture and memorabilia of the composer.
 The parlor's interior and decor, from the first half of the nineteenth century, have been reconstructed from sketches made in 1832 by Antoni Kolberg.
 The parlor is open to the public.

-The Academy of Fine Arts museum that opened in 1985 holds 30,000 works from all fields of visual art: painting, sculpture, graphics, drawing, posters, architecture, artistic crafts, industrial design.
+The Academy of Fine Arts museum that opened in 1985 holds 30,000 works from all fields of visual art; painting, sculpture, graphics, drawing, posters, architecture, artistic crafts, and industrial design.
 The museum is located in the Palace's attic.
 The collections are held in 200 square metres of storage rooms, while the exhibition rooms host meetings, lectures and temporary displays.